gelion2k/gelion2k.github.io/ffmpeg/ffmpeg.md

 * `-acodec libfaac -b:a 128k`: it will use AAC encoding with a bitrate of 128k
 * `-acodec libmp3lame -b:a 128k`: it will use MP3 encoding with a bitrate of 128k
+* `-an`: it will remove the audio from the results

-Note, that for mov and mp4 containers using AAC is preferred, but unfortunately not all `ffmpeg` version support it.
+Note, that for `mov` and `mp4` containers using AAC is preferred, but unfortunately not all `ffmpeg` version support it.

 Installing ffmpeg
 ==============